 Add concrete, executable code examples showing how to create request interceptors (e.g., Axios interceptors, fetch wrappers, or framework-specific implementations)

-Define a clear workflow with specific steps: 1) Identify interception points, 2) Implement interceptor logic, 3) Register interceptors, 4) Test/validate behavior
+Define a clear workflow with steps: 1) Identify interception points, 2) Implement interceptor logic, 3) Register interceptors, 4) Test/validate behavior

 | Dimension | Reasoning | Score |